 There's not much that anyone can do about that, except wait it out.

 This is at the morosely pessimistic end of the spectrum!
-We have very rarely encountered an infected website in 20 years in this industry.
+We have very rarely encountered an infected website on any of our servers, in 20 years in this industry.

 Hackers are active, but your website isn't defenceless.
 Our server is well secured and continually updated.
 The web software that we use to build sites is designed for security as well as speed.
 All sites we host have an SSL/TLS certificate.
 This isn't an all-out guarantee of security, but it helps.